 Handling dirty eggs – Dirty eggs should be washed with warm water as soon as possible, then refrigerated.
 Eggs are porous and cold water will cause those pores to constrict and pull bacteria into the egg.
 Water should be slightly warmer than the egg itself so dirt, debris, and bacteria can be safely removed from the shell.
 Dirty eggs that are allowed to sit become more difficult to wash and spoil more quickly because of the increased risk of bacteria being pulled into the shell.
 Providing a clean nest box is the best way to avoid dirty eggs.

 Storage – Even if eggs aren’t being refrigerated, the eggs are best stored in an egg carton with the pointy end down.
 The egg contains an air cell in the fat, blunt end of the egg.
 Keeping the air sack up will slow down the moisture lost from the egg.
 The egg carton will also keep the eggs covered and protected from fowl odors that they could absorb.

 Fresh Eggs Daily has a good, detailed look at how to store fresh eggs.

 Duck eggs are a popular food around the world.
 The eggs are larger and have a richer flavor than that of chicken eggs.
-Their yolks are also more firm and make a terrific runny fried egg.
-Their increased moisture and fat content make the eggs prized among among bakers.
+Their yolks are also firmer and make a terrific runny fried egg.
+Their increased moisture and fat content make the eggs prized among bakers.
 Plus, many duck breeds tend to lay as well if not better than many chicken breeds.
-They are truly an under utilized animal on the homestead.
+They are truly an under-utilized animal on the homestead.

 8 Reasons You Need Ducks on Your Homestead